|Weight:||Spot Price:||Buy Price:|

 As investor demand for physical silver has increased hugely since 2008, production of the Silver Maple Leaf has risen in accordance.
 The coin is now one of the best known 1-ounce silver coins in the world.

-How Much Silver is in a Silver Maple?
+How Much Silver is in a Silver Maple Leaf Coin?

-The reverse of the Silver Maple Leaf shows a stylised Maple Leaf, Canada’s national symbol, and a description of the silver purity and weight of the coin.
+The reverse of the Canadian maple leaf silver coin shows a stylised Maple Leaf, Canada’s national symbol, and a description of the silver purity and weight of the coin.
 The purity is displayed twice horizontally, each side of the Maple Leaf, as ‘9999’ and ‘9999’.
 In a circular inscription around the top of the image is the issuing country ‘CANADA’, then inscribed below the Maple Leaf are the coin’s weight and metal composition in English and French as ‘FINE SILVER 1 OZ ARGENT PUR’.

 The obverse of the coin shows a portrait of Queen Elizabeth II, who, in addition to being the British monarch, has also been the Canadian monarch since 1952.
 The Queen's name is displayed in a circular arc above the effigy as ‘ELIZABETH II’, with the face value ‘5 DOLLARS’ and the year, for example ‘2014’ written below.
 The coin is legal tender in Canada with a nominal face value of $5.